You're on the United Kingdom website. Switch to the US website here.

 Pension retirement options:

-• Take all of it as cash (and face a high tax bill)
+• take all of it as cash (and face a high tax bill); and

 Financial benefits of a pension:

-• Your employer will pay in at least 3% of your salary
+• your employer will pay in at least 3% of your qualifying earnings;

-• There are lots of ways to spend your pension when you retire (see list above)
+• there are lots of ways to spend your pension when you retire (see list above); and

 Financial downsides of a pension:

-❌ If your pension doesn’t keep up with inflation, you may find yourself unable to spend as much as you expected when you reach retirement
+❌ if your pension doesn’t keep up with inflation, you may find yourself unable to spend as much as you expected when you reach retirement; and

 Investing in property